Share this Post

 But I’m not too old to fix my own mistakes.

-I want to tell you all about Hilda, her charming dad, Adolph, her spirited mom, Adelheid-Marie, her domineering mother-in-law, Louise, and her tragic nice, Antonia.
+I want to tell you all about Hilda, her charming dad, Adolph, her spirited mom, Adelheid-Marie, her domineering mother-in-law, Louise, and her tragic niece, Antonia.

 Sometimes history is stranger, sadder, and weirder than anything I could make up, which is why I have to share it with you.
 But I want to do it my way, which is pretty much Drunk History meets The Crown.